 Passion.
 Process.
 Impartiality.

 We are passionate about happiness at work.
-Too often, the little ways that work gets done - our standard operating processes, if you will - get in the way of social connection.
+Too often, the ways work gets done - our standard operating processes, if you will - get in the way of social connection.
 There is a better way.

 Impartiality and a process focus are the core principles of mediation.
 These principles form the foundation of everything we do.